 In 2014, Catherine returned to university to earn her Qualified Mediator (Q.Med.) designation.
 Her mediation focus is in restorative justice, and she enjoys working with young offenders.

 Catherine’s curiosity has also led her to study creative non-fiction at Oxford University and canine biological and social evolution at Harvard.
 She is trained as an animal-assisted therapist, gaining certification through the University of North Texas College of Education.
 As well, she has graduated from the University of Waterloo, York University and Georgian College.

-Because Catherine has always had so much spare time, she volunteered or continues to volunteer for:
+Catherine has volunteered and continues to volunteer for:

 Skills for Change – Chair, Board of Directors, 2007 – 2012